 Approach the packaging of the sleeping bag and all warm clothes (especially downy ones) with maximum love.
 Dry, they will warm and delight you even in not the best weather.

 You should buy your tickets in advance, as soon as we confirm your participation in the trek.
-The cheapest option from the CIS is AirArabia and FlyDubai, which costs $500-700.
+The cheapest option is AirArabia and FlyDubai, which costs $500-700.
 Also fly Turkish Airlines, Qatar, etc., with more convenient connections, but ticket prices start at $1000 and higher.
 Please keep in mind that luggage may not be included in the price and you must order an extra 20 kg at the time of purchase, or take a package at once, including 1 piece of luggage.
 When you check in at the airport you may be asked to show your card with which you paid for your tickets - don't forget it!

 You need to be in Kathmandu on the first day of the program during the day, time is not important.
 If you arrive in the morning, then you will have time to have a rest from the road, if necessary, go to the market to buy some equipment, change currency.
 Next day at about 6 am we fly to Lukla.